CivicActions/ssp-toolkit/docs/controls/AU.md

 - Amazon RDS MySQL error logging

+d
-##### Drupal
+Drupal
 Information captured in the transaction logs includes, but is not limited to, the following auditable events:

 - Failed login attempts
 - Successful login attempts